 •Modern Foreign Languages: French, German, Spanish and Mandarin.

-•Humanities: Geography, History, Business Studies and Sociology.
+•Humanities: Geography, History and RE.

 •Arts: Music, Drama, Dance, Fine Art, Photography, Textiles.

-Health: Catering, Child Development or GCSE PE
+•Health: Catering or GCSE PE

 •ICT – Computing and Information Communication Technology